adityaaggupta2017/Tetris_Game_Clone/README.md

 ## Gameplay

-The objective of the game is to complete horizontal lines by filling them with Tetris pieces.
+The game aims to complete horizontal lines by filling them with Tetris pieces.
 When a line is completed, it disappears, and you earn points.
 The game ends if the Tetris pieces reach the top of the screen.
 ### Code Structure

-  - project_main.py: This file contains the main logic for the Tetris game.
-It defines the Figure and Tetris classes responsible for creating and managing Tetris pieces and the game board.
-  - project_main2.py: This file handles user input and game events.
+Figure and Tetris classes create and manage Tetris pieces and the game board.
+The while loop handles user input and game events.
 It listens for key presses and updates the game state accordingly.

 ## Customize the Game